Nanjangud: Other attractions

-Scenic places within a 100 km radius of Nanjangud include Bandipur National Park, Shivsamudram Falls and the Kabini Reservoir.
+Scenic places within a 100 km radius of Nanjangud include Bandipur National Park, Shivsamudra Falls and the Kabini Reservoir.

 Economy

 Nanjangud is home to many industries which are mainly located in the Nanjangud Industrial Area which is spread across 534 acre.
 It all started with the now closed Sujatha Textile Mills (STM) which at its peak used to employ about 3000 people.
 Since then, STM has closed down.
 However, there are other industries which thrived.
 There are 36 major industries, 12 medium industries and 35 small-scale units at Nanjangud.
 According to NIA, Nanjangud is the second highest tax-paying (sales tax of over Rs 400 crore a year) taluk in the State after Bangalore.

 Sports

 Football player N.S.Manju is originally from Nanjangud.

 Nanjanagudu Banana

 Nanjangud Rasabaale is a popular variety of the banana fruit, originating from the Devarasanahalli Village.
 The Nanjanagudu banana has been accorded Geographical Indication tag(GI), number 29.
 Kayyar Kinhanna Rai has authored a famous Kannada poem on the banana titled "Hannu Maruvavana Haadu".